ARWNI2S/TheCorporateWars/whitepaper/technologies/solana-network/sustainable-economy/banking-system.md

 ***

-### Reserves and Risk �_Roguelike_
+### Reserves and Risk —_Roguelike_

-MCr stacks don�t just grant financial power � they also impose risks.
+MCr stacks don't just grant financial power —they also impose risks.

 A _Polity_ overexposed to unsupported operations can **go bankrupt**, introducing a '_roguelike_' difficulty layer through the resulting _asset liquidation_.